A theory of stacks with twisted fields and resolution of moduli of genus two stable maps: Introduction

 \section{Introduction}

-This paper is the second of a series, sequel to \cite{g1modular}.
-The series aims to resolve the singularities of the moduli $\ov M_g(\P^n,d)$ of degree $d$ stable maps from genus $g$ nodal curves into projective spaces~$\P^n$, which possess arbitrary singularities when all $g$ and $d$ are considered (see~\cite{V}).
+This paper is sequel to \cite{g1modular}.
+The series aims to resolve the singularities of the moduli $\ov M_g(\P^n,d)$, which possess arbitrary singularities when varying $g$, $n$, and $d$ (c.f.~\cite{V}).
 The problem of resolution of singularities is arguably one of the hardest problems in algebraic geometry (\cite{Hironaka64a, Hironaka64b, deJong96, K07}).

-For~$g\eq 2$, the only resolution of $\ov M_2(\P^n,d)$ so far is provided in~\cite{HLN} via a huge sequence of blowups.
-In higher genus cases, a direct blowup construction of a possible resolution of $\ov M_g(\P^n,d)$ may seem formidable.
-It thus calls for a more abstract and geometric approach.
-Our goal is to construct a new moduli with smooth irreducible components and normal crossing boundaries that dominates $\ov\fM_g(\P^n,d)$ properly and birationally onto the primary component (the component whose general points have smooth domain curves).
+Concretely, we aim to construct a Deligne-Mumford moduli stack $\ti M_g(\P^n,d)$, along with a proper morphism enjoying the following properties. \begin{enumerate} [leftmargin=*,label=($\mathsf{mr}_{\arabic*}$)] \item $\ti M_g(\P^n,d)$ has smooth irreducible components and admits at worst normal crossing singularities.